kamadorueda/alejandra/STYLE.md

 - This is not consistent with _Let-In_, and _Map_,
   where the separator goes after the element instead of at the beginning.
+- It ruins "folding by indentation" modes on Vim, Neovim, VSCode, and other major code editors, because the data-structure has the same indentation as the opening bracket.

 ❌ Bad: